Still Dreaming (Tomorrow X Together album)

-The album became the group's third consecutive number one on the Oricon Albums Chart—after The Dream Chapter: Eternity and Minisode1: Blue Hour—with first week sales of over 87,000 copies.
-It was the group's first album to cross 100,000 copies in Japan and its third release to be certified by the Recording Industry Association of Japan (RIAJ), achieving gold status that same month.
+The album became Tomorrow X Together's third consecutive number one on the Oricon Albums Chart—after The Dream Chapter: Eternity and Minisode1: Blue Hour—with first week sales of over 87,000 copies.
+It was the group's first album to cross 100,000 copies in Japan and their third release to be certified by the Recording Industry Association of Japan (RIAJ), achieving Gold status that same month.

 Background

 In March 2019 South Korean boy band Tomorrow X Together debuted with extended play “The Dream Chapter: Star” that portrayed the experiences that boys encounter in the process of growing up.
 The following releases, “The Dream Chapter: Magic” continued their story of growing from adolescent.
 In January 2020 TXT debuted in Japan with the single “Magic Hour” which contains the Japanese version of previously released songs.
 Subsequently, they released their second Japanese single “Drama” in August leading up to the release of their Japanese studio album announced on November 23, 2020, with the release date of January 20, 2021.
 The album contains songs from all their previous releases.

 In November 2020 it was revealed that the single “Force” would be written by Motoki Omori from Mrs. Green Apple, a five-member Japanese rock band from Tokyo.
 The single was featured as the theme song for the second season of TV Asahi animation series “World Trigger”.